Esri/arcgis-runtime-samples-android/java/create-geometries/README.md

 # Create geometries
-This sample demonstrates simple ways to create different types of geometries on a map.
+Create different types of geometries on a map.

 ![Create Geometries App](create-geometries.png)